 In August 2015, the FASB issued FASB ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606), which changed the effective date of the provisions of FASB ASU No. 2014-09.
 As a result, the new effective dates for public business entities, certain not-for-profit entities, and certain employee benefit plans to apply the guidance in FASB ASU No. 2014-09 is for annual reporting periods beginning after December 15, 2017.
 All other entities should apply the guidance in FASB ASU No. 2014-09 to annual reporting periods beginning after December 15, 2018.
 Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016.
 Transition to the new guidance may be done using either a full or modified retrospective method.
-Bridgeway is currently evaluating the full effect that the adoption of this standard will have on the financial statements.
+Management does not expect the adoption of this standard to have a material impact on the financial statements.